fabiangreffrath/woof/README.md

  * 4.0.0 (Mar 08, 2021)
    Major feature release, introducing a separate MIDI process for Windows, widescreen rendering, the "A secret is revealed!" message, the `-pistolstart` parameter and support for the MUSINFO lump.
  * 4.0.1 (Mar 15, 2021)
-   Bug-fix release, fixing a crash when when changing music from a MUSINFO track and improving demo compatibility with PrBoom+ complevel 11.
+   Bug-fix release, fixing a crash when changing music from a MUSINFO track and improving demo compatibility with PrBoom+ complevel 11.
  * 4.0.2 (Mar 23, 2021)
    Bug-fix release, fixing a music bug when loading a savegame.
  * 5.0.0 (Apr 26, 2021)